We are aware of how critical it is to maintain the same level of care for the quilts of today as we did for the artwork and history of yesteryear.

 How Do You Clean An Old Quilt?

-There are generally two ways to clean a quilt- but vacuuming is the safest and most widely recommended.
+There are typically two methods that can be used to clean a quilt, but vacuuming is the method that is considered to be the safest and most widely recommended.

-Washing – a quilt can be done but only with great caution.
-DON’T WASH YOUR QUILT if it contains any of the following: inked signatures, a dye that appears unstable, fabrics that are seriously deteriorated, the use of glazed or silk fabrics, the use of woolen yarns with questionable dyes, or if it has never been washed.
-Remember that textile fibers are much more fragile when wet.
+It is possible to wash a quilt, but you must exercise extreme caution if you choose to do so.
+DO NOT WASH YOUR QUILT if it has any of the following characteristics: inked signatures, a dye that appears unstable, fabrics that are seriously deteriorated, the use of glazed or silk fabrics, the use of woolen yarns with questionable dyes, or if it has never been washed before.
+Keep in mind that when they are wet, the fibers in textiles become much more fragile.

 - Use a very mild detergent like Orvus in a solution of 1/2 ounce of detergent to 1 gallon of distilled, filtered or softened water.